sveltejs/kit/documentation/docs/30-advanced/60-images.md

 ## Vite's built-in handling

 [Vite will automatically process imported assets](https://vitejs.dev/guide/assets.html) for improved performance.
 This includes assets referenced via the CSS `url()` function.
-Hashes will be added to the filenames so that they can be cached and assets smaller than `assetsInlineLimit` will be inlined.
+Hashes will be added to the filenames so that they can be cached, and assets smaller than `assetsInlineLimit` will be inlined.
 Vite's asset handling is most often used for images, but is also useful for video, audio, etc.

 ```svelte
 <script>